Can I play PS3, PS2 and PS One games on PS4?

 So, can you play PS3 games on the PS4?
 Well, not exactly, but there is a solution.
 It’s called PlayStation Now, and it will let you stream older PlayStation games to your PS4 (and eventually PS3 and other devices) over your home internet connection.

-The US and Canada will get it a fair bit earlier, though.
-PlayStation Now will launch there as an Open Beta on July 31.
-It’ll hit PS4 first, before making its way to PS3 on May 12 2015.
+It hit PS4 first, and before making its way to PS3 on May 12 2015.
 Eventually PS Now will spread to PS Vita and PS TV.
 It’ll even come to 2014 Sony Bravia TVs too along with select Sony Blu-ray players and the latest Samsung Smart TVs.
 Exactly when has not been announced yet, though.